rust-lang/rust/src/doc/rustc-dev-guide/src/compiletest.md

 is that `compiletest` expects the failure code defined by the header command invoked in the test, rather than the default value.

-Although specific to `failure-status` (as every header ommand will have a different implementation in order to invoke behavior change) perhaps it is helpful to see the behavior hange implementation of one case, simply as an example.
+Although specific to `failure-status` (as every header command will have a different implementation in order to invoke behavior change) perhaps it is helpful to see the behavior hange implementation of one case, simply as an example.
 To implement `failure-status`, the `check_correct_failure_status()` function found in the `TestCx` implementation block, located in [src/tools/compiletest/src/runtest.rs](https://github.com/rust-lang/rust/tree/master/src/tools/compiletest/src/runtest.rs), was modified as per below:
 ```diff
 @@ -295,11 +295,14 @@ impl<'test> TestCx<'test> {
      }